-A review of the injection data provided by the Company shows that a total of 272,722 m3 of fluid was injected over the 2018-2019 monitoring period.
-The vast majority of this fluid was discharged via the Waihapa-5 well, under consent 3688-2.
-The total volume of fluids injected was less than that injected over the two previous monitoring periods.
-The higher volumes of fluids injected in previous years were as a result of field management programmes being trialled by the Company.
+A review of the injection data provided by the Company shows that a total of 188,453 m of fluid was injected over the 2019-2020 monitoring period.
+The vast majority of this fluid was discharged via the Toko-2B well, under consent 10708-1.
+The total volume of fluids injected was less than that injected over the previous several monitoring periods.

 A visual assessment of the Company's injection data indicates that injection pressures generally fluctuate in response to injection volumes, with higher maximum pressures corresponding with higher daily injection volumes.
-There is no evidence of any sustained increases in injection pressures over time at any injection site.